Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Complex-analytic and complex-Riemannian geometry, IHS manifolds

 In our applications, $X$ and $Y$ are always complex spaces, which are in particular paracompact.
 As a consequence, the sections of $\sF$ over a closed subspace $Z\subset X$ can be calculated as the direct limit $\sF(Z)=\varinjlim_U\sF(Z)$ over all open neighborhoods $U$ of $Z$ in $X$, \cite[Proposition~II.2.5.1(iii)]{KS94}; every section $\sigma\in\sF(Z)$ can thus be extended to an open neighborhood $U$ of $Z$ in $X$.
 When $f$ is proper, this implies $(f_*\sG)(Z)=\sG(f\inv(Z))$; every section $\sigma\in (f_*\sG)(Z)$ can be extended to an $f$-saturated open neighborhood of the fiber $f\inv(Z)$.
 Moreover, note that $\pi\from E\to X$ induces a unique complex structure on the total space $E$ of $\sF$ such that $\pi$ is \'{e}tale and all sections of $\sF$ over complex subspaces of $X$ are holomorphic.

-\section{Complexification of real-analytic manifolds}
+\subsubsection{Complexification of real-analytic manifolds}

-\begin{defi}[Totally real submanifolds, complexification, {\cite{Kul78}}] Let $X$ be a complex manifold with (integrable almost) complex structure $I$.
+Let $X$ be a complex manifold with (integrable almost) complex structure $I$.
 We call a real-analytic submanifold $M\subset X$ a \emph{totally real submanifold} of $X$ if $I(T_mM)\cap T_mM=\{0\}$ in $T_mX$ for every $m\in M$.
 We call a real-analytic embedding $\iota\from M\inj X$ of a real-analytic manifold a \emph{totally real embedding} if $\iota(M)$ is a totally real submanifold of $X$.
-If $X$ carries an antiholomorphic involution $\tau$ and $M$ is real-analytically isomorphic to the non-empty fixed locus $X^{\tau}$, we call $X$ a \emph{complexification} of $M$. \end{defi}
+If $X$ carries an antiholomorphic involution $\tau$ and $M$ is real-analytically isomorphic to the non-empty fixed locus $X^{\tau}$, we call $X$ a \emph{complexification} of $M$, cf.~\cite{Kul78}.

 In this context, for a complex manifold $X$ with complex structure $I$, we note that antiholomorphic involutions of $X$ can be considered as biholomorphisms $\tau\from X \to \overline{X}$, where $\overline{X}$ is $X$ considered with the \emph{conjugate complex structure} $-I$.
 In other words, if $\O_X \subset \sC^\infty_X$ is the subsheaf of holomorphic functions inside the sheaf of smooth $\C$-valued functions, then $\O_{\overline{X}} = \overline{\O_X} \subset \sC^\infty_X$.
 This reformulation can be used to introduce conjugate complex structures $\overline{X}$ and discuss antiholomorphic involutions on complex spaces, see \cite[Chapter~I, \S4]{GMT}.